 Dry weight is essentially the weight of the vehicle without any added cargo, fuel, or passengers.
-The dry weight range of camper vehicles can vary greatly, depending on the manufacturing, internal features, and size of the loading space.
+The dry weight range of camper vehicles can vary greatly, depending on the materials, manufacturing, internal features, and size of the loading space.
 Of course, the weight is often directly proportional to the number of amenities available in the vehicle.
 Heavier camping vehicles usually offer more amenities, including space for more travelers.

-To find your exact dry weight on your trailer, unload all of your equipment including propane tanks and batteries and go to your local weighing station.
+To find your exact dry weight on your trailer, unload all of your equipment including propane tanks and batteries, and go to your local weighing station.
 Once you have weighed the trailer, detach your trailer from your vehicle and only weigh your vehicle.
 If you subtract these two numbers, you get the dry weight of your caravan.